 Thank you, Tom, for contemplating competencies with us!

 If you’re preparing to implement – or improve – your competency management program, read our new “Mastering Competencies: How to Create the Best Framework” white paper.
 Or contact us about Avilar’s competency management consultation and solutions or to discuss other competency management best practices.

 Want more?
-If you’d like to see a Part Two to Contemplating Competencies, please submit a comment.
+If you’d like to see a Part Two to Contemplating Competencies along with more competency management best practices, please submit a comment.
 Additional question suggestions are always welcome!